The First Pyramids

 In wooden boats, ancient Ethiopians sailed long distances carrying pyramids’ stonemasonry.
 Chisellers then shaped the blocks.
 They were specialist stonemasons.
 It took 12 years to build a single pyramid.

 Ethiopian carpenters built the wooden boats.
-Viewed from the front, their prow formed the character toh, similar in shape to the Jewish cross.
+Viewed from the front, their prow formed the character toh, similar in shape to the Orthodox cross.
 It was an ancient Abyssinian symbol of civilisation and power.
 Thousands of years later, Christians adopted the symbol, modifying it to a simpler ‘t’.
 Before that, the Greek philosopher Socrates desired toh for his headstone.

 Onsite, stonemasons built scaffolding.
 Without cement, they locked the blocks together; each block locked uniquely with the next.
 Stonemasons used special chiselling and shaping.
 Geometry and algebra were used for the interlocking; and pyramids were built from 3-dimensional and 4-dimensional geometrical designs.
 No roof, beams, upper beams or columns were needed.